Joshua's Story

 I LIVE ON BORROWED BREATH..

 People say 'unlucky' as if it’s a passing cloud.
-This was something else—a long, slow unmaking of a decade and more.
+This was something else—a long, slow unmaking of a talented man over a decade and more.
 Each project fell through and took a piece of me with it.
 I stayed at home the whole time, feeding my family on faith and borrowed breath.
 All of my previous friends vanished.
 I was branded as a 'one-time wonder'.
 Slowly, quietly, I was forgotten.

 LIGHT ENTERS..